 Salt Cay Whale Watching

-Annually during the winter season, humpback whales migrate from the northern Atlantic to warmer waters near the Caribbean.
-Typically originating from the vast waters surrounding north-western Europe, Greenland, Iceland, Canada, and from inside the Arctic Circle, the majority of whales head for a relatively small region near the Turks and Caicos and the Dominican Republic.
+Each winter, humpback whales migrate from the northern Atlantic Ocean to warmer waters near the Caribbean.
+Typically originating from the vast waters surrounding northwestern Europe, Greenland, Iceland, Canada, and from inside the Arctic Circle, the majority of whales head for a relatively small region near the Turks and Caicos and the Dominican Republic.

 The attraction of this region is a few shallow banks, which include the Silver Banks, Mouchoir Banks, and the Gentry Banks.
 The humpback whales make the long swim down to the Caribbean to give birth and to mate.

-Whales can be spotted in the deep water off of the Caicos Islands, but the best place in the country for humpback whale watching is in the Turks Islands Passage near Grand Turk and Salt Cay.
+While whales can be spotted in the deep water off the Caicos Islands, the best place in the country for humpback whale watching is in the Turks Islands Passage near Grand Turk and Salt Cay.

-The Turks and Caicos Islands are situated on an underwater plateau that rises abruptly 10,000 feet (3,048 m) from the ocean floor.
-This plateau is partially split by the 6,000-foot-deep (1,830 m) Turks Islands Passage which separates the Turks Islands from the Caicos Islands.
+The Turks and Caicos Islands are situated on an underwater plateau that rises abruptly more than 10,000 feet (3,048 m) from the ocean floor.
+This plateau is partially split by the 6,000-foot-deep (1,830 m) Turks Islands Passage that separates the Turks Islands from the Caicos Islands.

 Whales are naturally funneled through this channel, and the naturally increased density of whales makes Salt Cay and Grand Turk unrivaled sites for whale watching.